Moyasimon: Tales of Agriculture: Characters

 Tadayasu Souemon Sawaki is the main protagonist of Moyasimon and attends an agricultural university in Tokyo as a freshman.
 His middle name is the yagō of his family home; it is usually omitted, and he is called "Tadayasu Sawaki".
 He is a childhood friend of Kei Yūki and his parents run a mold-starter producer (種麹屋, tane-kōji-ya).
 He is able to see and communicate with microorganisms.
 Sawaki is shown to have feelings for Haruka in the live action version.
-He is voiced by Daisuke Sakaguchi in the anime and played by Yuichi Nakamura in the live action drama.